cy6erskunk/q-n-a/docs/Technical_rules.md

 c) If, during a compound attack, he allows his opponent to find the blade , and continues the attack while his opponent ripostes immediately.

 d) If, during a compound attack, he bends his arm or makes a momentary pause , during which time the opponent makes a stop hit or an attack while the attacker continues his own attack.
-FIE

-37

-November 2023

 e) If, during a compound attack, he is stop-hit one period of fencing time (temps d’escrime) before he makes his final movement.